AgileRL/AgileRL/docs/api/algorithms/llmppo.rst

 * **Single-turn and multi-turn parity:** single-turn prompting is treated as the special case where all action tokens belong to turn ``0``.

+This algorithm can therefore be used in multi-turn agentic finetuning or single-turn reasoning tasks.

 Example
 -------